-There are many moves in kenjutsu, and one of them is the “Tsubame-gaeshi”.
-Not only those who have taken up sword-fighting, but anyone who knows Miyamoto Musashi would have heard of this famous move at least once.
+There are many techniques in kenjutsu, and one of the most infamous is the “Tsubame-gaeshi”.
+Not only those who have taken up sword-fighting, but anyone who knows Miyamoto Musashi would probably have heard of this famous move at least once.

-The name Tsubame-gaeshi (trans. “swallow-return”) suggests that you can even cut up a swallow.
-We aren’t sure whether that is entirely true, but this secret technique performed by Sasaki Kojiro was no doubt a lightning move that was very difficult to detect.
+The name Tsubame-gaeshi (literally. “returning swallow”) suggests that the blade dived and swooped like a swallow.
+We aren’t sure whether that is entirely true, but this secret technique performed by Sasaki Kojiro was infamous for its speed and difficulty to predict.

 In sword fighting, there may be many other special moves and secret techniques that are yet to be revealed to the world or have unfortunately been lost.